-- reference: A boolean which indicate to add the support for JSON Reference into the generated code. - date-format: A date format to specify how the generated code should encode and decode \DateTime object to string - strict: A boolean which indicate strict mode (true by default), not strict mode generate more permissive client not respecting some standards (nullable field as an example) - async: A boolean (false by default) which allows to generate a full asynchronous client using Amp with Artax client, see Asynchronous Client fore more information. - use-fixer: A boolean which indicate if we make a first cs-fix after code generation - fixer-config-file: A string to specify where to find the custom configuration for the cs-fixer after code generation - use-cacheable-supports-method: A boolean which indicate if we use CacheableSupportsMethodInterface interface to improve caching performances when used with Symfony Serializer.
+- reference: A boolean which indicate to add the support for JSON Reference into the generated code. - date-format: A date format to specify how the generated code should encode and decode \DateTime object to string - strict: A boolean which indicate strict mode (true by default), not strict mode generate more permissive client not respecting some standards (nullable field as an example) client. - use-fixer: A boolean which indicate if we make a first cs-fix after code generation - fixer-config-file: A string to specify where to find the custom configuration for the cs-fixer after code generation - use-cacheable-supports-method: A boolean which indicate if we use CacheableSupportsMethodInterface interface to improve caching performances when used with Symfony Serializer.